 Knowing what motivates you will help you gain clarity in what your needs are.
 When you can meet your basic needs, you can focus on higher level needs to help make you whole and reach your full potential.
 When you aren’t meeting your basic needs, you’ll always be skirting the edge of survival.
 If you need to find food every day, your motivation will be to stay in basic survival mode, and it will be a challenge to get away from that until you find a way to meet that need on a regular basis.

-Near the end of the show, I’ll give you an almost guaranteed technique that, when you use it, will motivate you to do anything.
+Near the end of the article, I’ll give you an almost guaranteed technique that, when you use it, will motivate you to do anything.
 It’s especially useful if you find yourself procrastinating on a project or something else that you need to get done.
 It’s a neat trick I learned in my studies, and I’d love to walk you through the process.

 Knowing that soon they will want to know how I’m doing on a project or whatever is so motivating for me that I’ll do anything to get that project done.